HarbourMasters/Shipwright/docs/BUILDING.md

 # If you need to regenerate the asset headers to check them into source
 & 'C:\Program Files\CMake\bin\cmake.exe' --build .\build\x64 --target ExtractAssetHeaders

-# If you need a newer soh.otr only
-& 'C:\Program Files\CMake\bin\cmake.exe' --build .\build\x64 --target GenerateSohOtr
 ```

 ### Developing SoH